polyamikulich/Introduction_to_Go/README.md

 # Introduction_to_Go
-Solving problems in the mini-course "Introduction to Go"
+Solving problems and http-grpc project in the mini-course "Introduction to Go"